-Aim Target Target date

-Progress in Reading KS1: 100% KS2: 100% Achieve national average progress scores or July 23

-better in KS 1 and 2 Reading

-Progress in Writing KS1: 100% July 23

-KS2: 100%

-Achieve national average progress scores or better in KS 1 and 2 Writing

-Progress in Mathematics KS1: 100% KS2: 67% July 23 Achieve national average progress scores or better in KS2 1 and 2 Maths Phonics 100% achieve above the national average in phonics July 23 Other Provide children with opportunities to travel out of the area to see places of natural and cultural interest as well as places of learning that inspire such as University or Apprenticeships.
+Aim Target Target date Progress in Reading KS1: 100% KS2: 100% Achieve national average progress scores or better in KS 1 and 2 Reading July 23 Low numbers in cohort mean that pupils can be easily identified therefore not reported here.
+However, statistics are shared with governors and are available if applicable.
+Progress in Writing KS1: 100% KS2: 100% Achieve national average progress scores or better in KS 1 and 2 Writing July 23 As above Progress in Mathematics KS1: 100% KS2: 67% July 23 As above Achieve national average progress scores or better in KS2 1 and 2 Maths Phonics 100% achieve above the national average in phonics July 23 Low numbers in cohort mean that pupils can be easily identified therefore not reported here.
+However, statistics are shared with governors and are available if applicable.
+Other Provide children with opportunities to travel out of the area to see places of natural and cultural interest as well as places of learning that inspire such as University or Apprenticeships.
 To provide nearly new uniform at no charge.
-July 23 To continue to provide a stock of Reading for Pleasure Books which can be taken home and kept if required.
+To continue to provide a stock of Reading for Pleasure Books which can be taken home and kept if required.
+July 23 We were back to providing a wide range of inspirational visits, visitors and clubs.
+This was recognised during our Ofsted inspection.
 To trial an offer of free Breakfast Club and wrap around care so that children can have a nutritious breakfast and have access to a warm place 8.00-5.30 4 days per week.
+Nearly new uniform resource in now self sufficient and is working well.
+Breakfast Club offer not up by any PP children.
+Due to our location many children come to school by bus so coming to school earlier is not possible.
+Wrap around care has the same issue for our PP children.